2ndQuadrant/pglogical/README.md

   Parameters:
   - `node_name` - name of the new node, only one node is allowed per database
-  - `dsn` - connection string to the node, for nodes that are supposed to be providers, this should be reacheble from outside
+  - `dsn` - connection string to the node, for nodes that are supposed to be providers, this should be reachable from outside

 - `pglogical.pglogical_drop_node(node_name name, ifexists bool)`
   Drops the pglogical node.